Akane625/School-Codes/README.md

 # School Codes (2024-2028)
 1. Branches are seperated by school year
-2. Python projects are done by myself
-3. R projects are aided by professors
+2. Codes uploaded here were made by me